BACK TO HOME

 Virginia, coached by former Blaik assistant Dick Voris, fell next, 35-6.
 (Although 15 of Blaik's assistants went on to become head coaches elsewhere, this would be the only time in his career he would face one of them.)

 Pitt was next, and although Army led 14-0 with under two minutes to go in the half, the Panthers scored on a long pass just before the half, then added a second-half score to earn a 14-14 tie with the Cadets.
-The Cadets, although tied, remained unbeaten.
+Army, although tied, was still unbeaten.

 Colgate's Red Raiders, in the midst of a transition from their role as a strong independent Eastern football program to something more on the order of the de-emphasized Ivy League, were no match for Army, and fell, 68-6.